–Bassanio [to the gold casket]

 To render them so dreadful.

-And you shall see ‘tis purchased by the weight,
+Look on beauty and you shall see ‘tis purchased by the weight,

 This cream, when plied upon the face works wonders